Puckett's Alpine Goats: Fine Dairy Goats Since 1990

 About Our Program

-We have participated in linear appraisal twice; both times with wonderful results.
-This last time we had two does appraise Excellent 90.
-Those does are Chocolate Cookie and Veronica, both mentioned above for their outstanding milk records.
-We also had almost every milker in her herd appraise with either Very Good or Excellent mammary systems.
+We have participated in linear appraisal almost yearly with good results.Several does have appraised Excellent 90.
+Two of those does are Chocolate Cookie and Veronica, both mentioned above for their outstanding milk records.
+We also have almost every milker in the herd appraise with either Very Good or Excellent mammary systems.

 When Puckett's Alpine Goats was founded in 1990 the goal was to raise large, productive, structurally correct American Alpine Goats.
 That is still the goal today.
-Our herd size is limited by space and time sometimes this requires us to make hard decisions and places some very nice goats on the for sale list.
+Our herd size is limited by space and time.
+Sometimes this requires us to make hard decisions and places some very nice goats on the for sale list.

 The our herd section of our website presents the history of our goats and the goats we currently own.
 Clicking on the names in the pedigree will obtain information about those animals.